mlsecproject/gglsbl-rest/README.md

 ## Building and Running

-Close this repository to your machine and make it the default directory.
+Clone this repository to your machine and make it the default directory.
 Then, build the docker image with the following command:
 ```bash
 docker build -t gglsbl-rest .